TO REQUEST A SUBDIVISION OR CONDOMINIUM NAME RESERVATION

 - The name of the owner/developer

-The usual turnaround time can be as much as 1 to 2 work days depending on the number of requests and schedule
+The usual turnaround time can be as much as 3 to 5 work days depending on the number of requests and schedule.

 TIPS AND HELP ON CHOOSING A SUBDIVISION OR CONDOMINIUM NAME:

-When looking at a subdivision or condominium name, look at the “MAJOR” name, which is usually the first name, as being the requested subdivision or condominium name.
+When looking at a subdivision or condominium name, look at the “PRIMARY” name, which is usually the first word, as being the requested subdivision or condominium name.
 Most of the names that follow the major name are “Descriptors” names, such as City, Place, Court, Addition, Acres, Meadows, Estates, Heights, or similar words etc.

 When you request the name “Smith Acres”, you say it is different from “Smith Estates” or “Smith Place”, but it is not different for naming purposes.
 The major subdivision name is “Smith” and if it is duplicated anywhere in the list, then it is already used and cannot be duplicated.
 So choose a new and unique name that is not found on the list.